PioneersHub/conference/docs/installation.md

 ### Configuration

 The template automatically publishes information based on the settings in the `config.yml` file.

+The configuration file is a crucial file especially for the timeline and committees.
+It stores all dates, emails, links, etc. in **once place** and makes it easy to update.

 Configure your repository by editing the `config.yml` file.